amanyzalat/Subscription.Engine/README.md

 - Readable `match()` expressions in the service

 ### 3. Repository Pattern
-DB access only in `App\Repositories\SubscriptionRepository`.
+DB access only in `App\Http\Repositories\SubscriptionRepository`.
 Controllers are intentionally thin — they validate input, delegate to the service, and format responses.
 This keeps the domain logic testable in isolation and reusable.

 ### 4. Price Storage in Cents
 All monetary values are stored as **unsigned integers in the smallest currency unit** (cents / fils / piastres).
 This eliminates floating-point rounding bugs — a common source of billing bugs in production.
 The `Plan::getPriceAttribute()` accessor converts to a decimal for API responses.